Uddipta7/Tic-Toe-Game/README.md

 Tic-Tac-Toe Game 🎮
-This is a simple implementation of the classic Tic-Tac-Toe game built using [your tech stack – e.g., Python, JavaScript, HTML/CSS, etc.].
+This is a simple implementation of the classic Tic-Tac-Toe game built using JavaScript, HTML/CSS.
 It allows two players to play the game turn by turn on a 3x3 grid until one wins or the game ends in a draw.
 The project is designed to demonstrate fundamental programming concepts like game logic, condition checking, and UI interaction.

 Features
 Two-player turn-based gameplay